Skip to content

 Common Mistakes

 Transitioning to JJ from Git or Graphite means unlearning old habits.
-This guide covers the most common mistakes and how to avoid them.
+Here are the most common mistakes and how to avoid them.

 Mistake 1: Using Git Commands on JJ-Managed Code